jjolano/openps3ftp/readme.txt

 - The only include file needed in your app is <ftp/server.h> which exposes the function server_start and C struct app_status.
 These are designed to be used in a separate PPU thread.
 See main.cpp for example usage.
-- A modified libsysutil for PSL1GHT is included, and is required when compiling with the _USE_IOBUFFERS_ option.

 Users:
 - There are two builds included in a standard distribution: CEX and REX.